The views expressed by the host on this show, documented to be almost always right.

 Yeah.

-As you go back and relive his presidency, his speeches.
+I mean, Reagan gets greater and greater as you go back and relive his presidency, his speeches.

 It's like anything else.

-When you're alive when things are taking place, they're your moment.
+When you're alive, when things are taking place, they're your moment.

-It's it's um things are going by pretty fast.
+Things are going by pretty fast.

-I mean, um, if you look back even at a president like Lyndon Johnson, I mean, I know he was a tremendous liberal and he gave all the federal money and all that, but at least he cut taxes.
+I mean, if you look back even at a president like Lyndon Johnson, I mean, I know he was a tremendous liberal and he gave all the federal money and all that, but at least he cut taxes.

 Right?

-Uh I mean he was he he wasn't really No, I think you mean JFK.
+No, I think you mean JFK.

-But JFK.
+JFK.

 JFK cut taxes.

-No, did not cut taxes.
+Lyndon Johnson, no, did not cut taxes.

-Oh, I I thought uh That's like saying Walter Cronkite did objective news.
+That's like saying Walter Cronkite did objective news.

 It didn't happen.